wang-russell/rsm/README.md

 *pub fn registry_component(cid:u32,attrs:&component_attrs_t,callback:rsm_new_task)->errcode::RESULT*

-After the component registration is finished, the *start_rsm()* function should be called to running the system.
+After the component registration is finished, the *start_rsm()* function should be called to start the system.

 Runtime
 ---